Dinoab/AirBnB_clone_v2/README.md

 ## Console :computer:

-The console is a command line interpreter that permits management of the backend of ALXBnB.
+The console is a command line interpreter that permits management of the backend of AirBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

 ### Using the Console

-The ALXBnB console can be run both interactively and non-interactively.
+The AirBnB console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.